het-tanis/prolug-labs/Linux-Labs/03-checking-disk-and-mount-information/step1/text.md

 Why did we use VD?

-Let's use another commad to see taht information another way.
+Let's use another commad to see that information another way.
 ```plain
 lsblk
 ```{{exec}}